-We will be comparing our two best sellers, Frigidaire and Friedrich.
+We'll be profiling the best home air conditioner, Friedrich.
 Most manufacturers like Carrier, Amana, Sharp and Panasonic have exited the window air conditioner business.

 The Best Air Conditioners for Bedrooms